Factbox: Quotes from Manufacturing & Transportation Summit

 JIM ALBAUGH, CEO OF BOEING COMMERCIAL AIRPLANES (BA.N)

-"It has been a very good day," commenting on the largest order ever for the U.S. jet maker, announced on Tuesday by Southwest Airline (LUV.N) for 150 new 737 MAX narrobody jets.
+"It has been a very good day," commenting on the largest order ever for the U.S. jet maker, announced on Tuesday by Southwest Airline (LUV.N) for 150 new 737 MAX narrowbody jets.

 "We will have 1,300 to 1,400 firm orders by this time next year, certainly.
 I have full expectation that we will split the market on the MAX and the neo" with archrival Airbus EAD.PA, he said.

-"When everybody is going to focus on what is happening tomorrow, we are going to focus on what is happening two, five, 10 years from now.
+"When everybody is going to focus on what is happening tomorrow we are going to focus on what is happening two, five, ten years from now.
 If I look at this industry in the last dozen years we had terroristic attacks, we had SARS, we had the worst recession and all kinds of issues and the market continued to be reasonably robust."

 JAY TIMMONS, PRESIDENT OF THE NATIONAL ASSOCIATION OF MANUFACTURERS (NAM)